kitsudaiki/ainari/docs/inner_workings/core/core.md

     which is applied to the connection neuron.
 In case of the backpropagation this weight is adjusted.
 The border of the synapse is not affected by the backpropagation.

-    Additionally is also contains an activation-counter to measure the activity of the synapse, which is used of the experimental [Reduction](/inner_workings/core/core/#reduction)-feature.

     _128 synapses = 1 synapse-section_

     _512 synapse-section = 1 synapse-block_